You are here

 - cannabis resin (hashish), natural and synthetic cannabinoids

-All medicines imported into, supplied in and exported from Australia must be entered in the ARTG, unless special conditions apply.
+All medicines imported into, supplied in and exported from Australia must be entered in the Australian Register of Therapeutic Goods (ARTG), unless special conditions apply.
 Any medicine not on the ARTG is considered an 'unapproved therapeutic good'.
 Unapproved therapeutic goods can potentially be accessed using one of the access schemes administered by the TGA, including the SAS.

 Before a doctor considers prescribing an unapproved medicinal cannabis product, you should be informed of the following: